aminsaied/dotfiles/README.md

     sudo mv /mnt/c/Users/<USER-NAME>/Downloads/broot /usr/local/bin/
     ```
 4. Set `broot` to be executable with `chmod +x broot`
-5. Finally, attempt to run `broot` and you will be met with the promt to download https://github.com/Canop/broot.
+5. Finally, attempt to run `broot` and you will be met with the prompt to download https://github.com/Canop/broot.
 In particular, this will write the `br` shell function in `/home/<user>/.local/share/broot/launcher/bash/1` which is referenced in the `.zshrc` config.

+## Windows Terminal Settings

+I've included my settings for Windows Terminal.
+Unfortunately there is no magic syncing here, just old-fashioned copy-pasting for now.